-Laboratory: A test facility that can include chemical, metallurgical, dimensional, physical, electrical and reliability testing or test validation.
+Laboratory/lab: A facility that can perform calibration services, test validation and testing (for example, chemical, metallurgical, dimensional, physical, electrical and reliability testing).

 Laboratory scope: A record containing the specific tests, evaluations and calibrations a laboratory has the ability and competency to perform, the list of equipment it uses, and a list of the methods and standards to which it adheres to each of these.

 Last off part comparison: A comparison of the last part off a production run with a part off the next production run to verify that the quality level is equivalent.

 Layout inspection: The complete measurement of all dimensions shown on a design record.

 Leadership: The action of leading a group of people or an organization, an essential part of a quality improvement effort.

 Lead time: The total time a customer must wait to receive a product after placing an order.

 Lean: A systematic method for waste elimination or minimization (muda) within a manufacturing system without sacrificing productivity.

 Lean enterprise: An organization that has eliminated or minimized waste (muda).